Infrastructure

 Key Takeaways

-• Secure isolation is essential for AI code execution: AI systems generate and run code autonomously, making sandboxed execution critical.
-Modal uses gVisor containers for isolation, while E2B employs Firecracker microVMs for hardware-level security
+• Security isolation is non-negotiable for untrusted code: AI agents generate and execute code autonomously, making sandboxed execution critical.
+Modal uses gVisor containers while E2B employs Firecracker microVMs for hardware-level isolation

-• Enterprise compliance matters for production deployments: Modal has completed a SOC 2 Type II audit and supports HIPAA-compliant workloads on Enterprise plans with a BAA, meeting requirements that regulated industries demand
+• Enterprise compliance matters for production deployments: Modal provides enterprise security and compliance capabilities, including a completed SOC 2 Type 2 audit and support for HIPAA-compliant workloads on Enterprise plans via a BAA

 1. Modal

-Modal delivers serverless compute for AI code execution at scale, combining secure sandboxed environments with comprehensive GPU support.
-The platform takes your code, containerizes it, and executes it in the cloud with automatic scaling, all defined through Modal's code-first SDK, which supports code-defined infrastructure in Python, TypeScript, and Go (JavaScript/TypeScript and Go in Beta) for calling Functions, running Sandboxes, and managing resources.
+Modal delivers serverless compute purpose-built for AI workloads, combining secure sandboxed execution with on-demand CPU and GPU compute.
+The platform takes your code, containerizes it, and executes it in the cloud with automatic scaling, all defined through native Python, TypeScript, and Go SDKs.

 Core Capabilities

-• gVisor container isolation: Secure sandboxed execution for running AI-generated code with protection against unauthorized access, with sandboxes able to run code in any programming language or runtime the workload requires
+• gVisor container isolation: Secure sandboxed execution for running AI-generated code with strong security boundaries between workloads

 • Fast cold starts: Engineered for fast cold starts and faster feedback loops, with an optimized filesystem that helps containers come online quickly without letting large images slow startup down